openfaas/faas/README.md

 * Each container has a watchdog process that hosts a web server allowing a post request to be forwarded to a desired process via STDIN.
 The response is sent back to the caller via STDOUT.

 * The API Gateway provides an external route into your functions and collects metrics in Prometheus.
-The gateway will scale functions according to demand by mangaging Docker Swarm replicas as throughput increases.
+The gateway will scale functions according to demand by managing Docker Swarm replicas as throughput increases.
 A UI is baked in allowing you to invoke functions in your browser and create new ones as needed.

 ![Stack](http://blog.alexellis.io/content/images/2017/04/faas_hi.png)